Skip to main content

 Strategic Public Communications Training

-The Strategic Public Communications Training is a seven-week seminar (not for credit) that teaches PhD students research dissemination, content creation, and strategic social media management.
-The seminar comprises six two-hour workshops plus asynchronous activities, and runs from January to February.
-Throughout the training, you will be asked to apply your learning by producing regular social media content, a research pitch video, or a LinkedIn article.
+The Strategic Public Communications Training is a five-week seminar (not for credit) that teaches PhD students research dissemination, content creation, and strategic social media management.
+The seminar runs from January to February and comprises five two-hour workshops as well as asynchronous activities.
+Throughout the training, you will be asked to apply your learning by producing a research pitch video and regular social media content.

 Upon completion of the program requirements, you will receive a certificate of completion, and a notation on your GradProSkills record.